 Next Meeting

-We are delighted to announce the publication in September 2025 of our latest book, Old Maps of Chalford.
+In September 2025, we announced the publication of our latest book, Old Maps of Chalford.
 This was inspired by the response to Roger Carnt’s talk on that very subject in October 2024 and the subsequent discovery that we have so many rich sources of local maps, many of which are not available except by going to see them in person in archives and collections.
-Seven of the Committee have now put together this book which draws on a wide variety of local maps from the 16th century onwards.
-The 72 page A4 landscape publication is in full colour with numerous pictures and full page reproductions of many of the maps. it will be available first at our September meeting (see above for details) and thereafter at various local outlets (more details here once we have finalised this).
+Seven of the Committee put this book together, drawing on a wide variety of local maps from the 16th century onwards.
+The 72 page A4 landscape publication is in full colour with numerous pictures and full page reproductions of many of the maps.
+It is available (price £10) at our meetings as well as via Chalford Parish Centre (Geralds Way), Eastcombe Stores, and Chalford Village Shop.
+Now also available via R&R Books, Stroud (at the Shambles Market weekly).

 We meet monthly except August and December, normally on the third Wednesday of the month.